Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 ```

-Okay we as it's not dynamic so we can skip this class and hardcode the value for `f823a` in our recreation of this algo.
+Okay we as it's not dynamic so we can skip this class and hardcode the value for `f823a` in our recreation of this algorithm

 ### Recreating the Algo for de-obfuscation
 ![](/assets/images/sctf/start.jpg)